 Raines & Cox shot this photograph of the kitchen staff of the Zam-Zam Club in 1946.
 Does anyone recognize any of the workers?

-Many thanks to John Teel for sharing this image from the Raines & Cox collection of photographs at the North Carolina State Archives.
-Though it was not taken there, this photograph is found among those shot at the Zam-Zam Club, a night club just north of Wilson city limits.
+Many thanks to John Teel for sharing this image from the Raines & Cox collection of photographs at the North Carolina.
+This photograph is found among those shot at the Zam-Zam Club, a night club just north of Wilson city limits.
 The Zam-Zam, named for an Egyptian ship torpedoed by the Nazis in 1941, opened just after World War II to entertain eastern North Carolina’s white “movers and shakers.”
 The photo is catalogued as PhC_196_ZZ_8B_Staff.

 Former location of the Sam Sam Club at U.S. Highway 301 and N.C.
 42.